Creative, effective online and in-person lessons with a friendly, experienced American teacher of English:

 There’s a condition my doctor calls ‘malaise’— feeling out of sorts, like you just can’t get it together, or you can’t put your finger on exactly what’s bothering you.
 You have a low-grade infection, maybe.
 Maybe you’re running a fever below the knees.
 If it’s the city that’s got me stressed out, it can take me days to get over it and really unwind, though if I get out into the woods and the mud and the swamps for a few hours I cheer right up and come back smiling.
 ‘Don’t track zat mud in zee house’, Greg will say when I rap on his door.
 But I digress.
 Walking in the woods: that’s how I get over the ‘malaise’ of city life or modern living or whatever you want to call it.

-Next day, it’s with no malaise at all but a tall mug of beer that Greg comes out and leans on the fence.
+Next day, it’s with no malaise but a tall mug of beer that Greg comes out and leans on the fence.

 “You don’t need to be dying to take a few days off work,” he says.